jhhest/100-days-of-code/log.md

 ** Progress **: finished all exercises FCC front-end certfication.
 ** Thoughts **: I have to finish the portfolio Assignments.
 ** Link to work **: This github and my linkedin profile.
+### Day 13:
+** Progress **:
+- Made a plan for the portfolio assignments of the freecodecamp certfication.
+- Made a brainstrom for the calculator app.
+### Day 14:
+Off Day

+### Day 101:
+Extra day..
+Day 14 is was an off day.
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)